How to Turn Off PHP Errors in WordPress?

 Conclusion

 Disabling PHP errors in WordPress can significantly enhance the user experience by eliminating distracting error messages.
-However, it’s important to note that while turning off PHP errors can hide problems from non-developers, it doesn’t fix the underlying issues.
+However, while turning off PHP errors can hide problems from non-developers, it doesn’t fix the underlying issues.

 Therefore, using this method only for testing or in situations where error messages are causing undue confusion is advisable.